usmanity/now-playing/README.md

 Development, use `npm run dev`

 To deploy to github pages, use `npm run build`.
-For now, I'm just moving from `docs` to `public` even though it should ideally work without that.